holtskinner/OODesignFinalProject/README.md

 *CS 4330 Spring 2017*

+>  An analysis of Java and Swift based on Object-Oriented Design Principles.

 Java
 <img src="JavaLogo.png" alt="Java" width="50">

 Swift
 <img src="SwiftLogo.png" alt="Swift" width="50">

-> Computer Science is about as close to magic you can get, if you're smart enough. ~ Dale Musser
+> Computer Science is about as close to magic you can get, if you're smart enough.

->  An analysis of Java and Swift based on Object-Oriented Design Principles.
+> ~ Dale Musser

 ## Language Purpose & Origins
 🤓